Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Simulation studies

 \section{Simulation studies}

 We here assess the empirical performances of the proposed method in synthetic data problems, where the truth is known.
-The models we consider for this analysis are: quantile regression, expectile regression, support vector regression, support vector classification and logistic regression.

-The \emph{true} posterior distribution is estimated via Markov chain Monte Carlo (MCMC), while variational approximations are obtained via augmented mean field variational Bayes (MFVB) and the proposed non-conjugate variational message passing (VMP).
-As far as we know, no augmented data representations have been proposed for the expectile pseudo-likelihood, therefore, only for expectile regression, we compare the proposed message passing method with Laplace approximation instead of mean field variational Bayes.
-The references for all the algorithms we consider in the following simulation study are reported in Table \ref{tab:simulation_references}.

-The numerical routines used for the estimation are all implemented in \texttt{Julia} (Version 1.7.1) and they all rely on the same numerical routines in order to guarantee a fair comparison in terms of execution time.
-The simulations have been performed on the first author's \texttt{Dell} \texttt{XPS} \texttt{15} laptop with 4.7 gigahertz processor and 32 gigabytes of random access memory.
+The models we consider for this analysis are: quantile regression, support vector regression and support vector classification.
+The \emph{true} posterior distribution is estimated via Markov chain Monte Carlo (MCMC), while variational approximations are obtained via augmented mean field variational Bayes (MFVB) and the proposed non-conjugate variational Bayes (NCVB) method.
+For quantile regression, we considered the Gibbs sampler proposed by \cite{Kozumi2011} and the MFVB algorithm by \cite{Wand2011a}.
+For support vector machines, we considered the Gibbs sampler proposed by \cite{Polson2011} and the MFVB algorithm by \cite{Luts2014a}.
+All the considered methods and simulations are implemented in \texttt{Julia} (Version 1.11.3) and run on the first author's \texttt{Dell~XPS~15} laptop with 4.7 gigahertz processor and 32 gigabytes of random access memory.
+Reproducible code can be found in the Appendix.